iDC-NEU/HyTGraph/README.md

 The weight is optional, and the system will replace it with src% 64.
 Vertex id are separated by \t.

+Note: The number of vertices in the dataset cannot be less than the number of segments, which may cause some segments to be empty.
+This cannot happen to real-world dataset, because it usually has hundreds of millions of vertices.

 ## 4. How to Run ##